Otte Rud

-Otte Ruud, born 1520, died 1565, was a Danish-Norwegian admiral during the Northern Seven Years' War, who died in Swedish captivity.
+Otte Ruud (20 May 1520 – 11 October 1565) was a Danish-Norwegian admiral during the Northern Seven Years' War, who died in Swedish captivity.
 He spent his youth in foreign military service, and then held different fiefs from the King.
 Called up to duty during the war, he at first distinguished himself at land, later becoming a ship's captain, and finally admiral commanding the Danish fleet.

 Early career

 Otte Rud was the son of the privy counsellor Knud Jørgensen Rud of Vedby and Møgelkjær.
 He began his education at Sorø Abbey, came to the House of Mansfeld as a page, and then served the House of Schwarzburg, becoming an esquire at 18, and fighting in the Bishop of Munster's war against the anabaptists.
 Rud then fought in the service of Saxony in its war against Brunswick.
 Back in Denmark, he became a courtier 1543, married 1549, and received his first fief the same year.